roarnpkg/docs/docs/GetStarted.md

 ## Installing Node.js

-Installing the Roarn CLI which will allow you to initialize, publish and add packages to the Roarn registry will require **Node.js v14+**.
+Installing the Roarn CLI which will allow you to initialize, publish and add packages to the Roarn registry will require **Node.js version 15+**.

 To install Node.js you can go to their [website](https://nodejs.org/en/).